Skip to content

 • Spring Boot 4.0 or later

-• Tomcat or Jetty embedded server
+• Tomcat or Jetty as the embedded server

 Module Structure

-The library consists of two Maven artifacts:
+The library is published as two Maven artifacts:

 ArtifactDescription